-The Shenhua Watermark Mine is a massive thermal and coking coal mine approved for the Liverpool Plains, near Breeza in north-western New South Wales.
+The Shenhua Watermark Mine was a proposed massive thermal and coking coal mine approved for the Liverpool Plains, near Breeza in north-western New South Wales.

-The controversial project has attracted fierce opposition, including from local farmers who want to protect the region’s fertile black soil – one of the best food-growing areas in Australia.
-EDO has worked closely with local people to challenge the mine and protect wildlife and heritage from destruction at the hands of its proposed three open cut pits.
+When it was announced, the controversial project attracted fierce opposition, including from local farmers who wanted to protect the region’s fertile black soil – one of the best food-growing areas in Australia.
+ED worked closely with local people to challenge the mine and protect wildlife and heritage from destruction at the hands of its proposed three open cut pits.

 Gomeroi Traditional Custodians